opcaic/docs/intro/adding-new-game-modules.rst

 with the submission.

 :Arguments:
-   - Path to additional files (specific for given tournament).
+   - Path to additional files directory (specific for given tournament).
-   - Path to the folder with submission files.
+   - Path to the directory with submission files.
 :Exit codes:
    - 0 - Submission is correct and may proceed to the next stage
    - 200 - There is a problem with user's submission (user's fault)